NYC 2017 - 2019.

 The Lower East Side was my little American ‘mise en bouche’ to the making of this project.

-She explained to me how the business worked here as we walked and collected threw the night with her two big bags hanging from a bamboo stick.
+A Chinese lady in her 70’s, covered from head to toes with layers of clothes, hats and gloves.
+She quickly explained how the business worked as we walked and collected threw the night with her two big bags hanging from a bamboo stick.

+The following Monday after class, I get on the F train around 6.30 pm.
+A Chinese lady is sleeping in the corner of the train car.
+Next to her, two bags filled with bottles and cans resting on each other.
+This becomes my first photograph of this project.
 As she was trying to sleep I didn’t want to bother her but funnily enough, since then we met around the same time, around the same seat.

 Spanish music is blasting around accompanied with the orchestra of bags, bottles, glass and cans.

-We talked for a bit, and I asked him to met the next day, and the day after that.
+We talked for a bit, and I asked him to meet the next day, and the day after that.
+We met four times a week to go collect around Mid-Town until 42 nd street.

 This lasted for two years.